sktime/sktime/docs/source/developer_guide/continuous_integration.rst

 Running docstring examples via ``doctest``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most python modules inside of ``sktime`` have docstrings containing examples of
-how to use a particular class belonging to the module.
-It is possible to run
-these examples using ``doctest`` to verify that these modules work as expected
-after you modify a module to make sure there are no unexpected bugs after
-making changes.
+sktime's Python modules are equipped with docstrings that include examples
+demonstrating the usage of specific classes within each module.
+These examples
+can be executed using doctest to ensure the expected functionality of the
+modules after making modifications, thereby identifying any unforeseen bugs.

-To run doctest on a particular module, Navigate to the directory containing
+To run doctest on a specific module, navigate to the directory where the
-file you changed and run:
+modified file is located and execute the following command:

    .. code:: bash

       python -m doctest -v {filename}

-This will output the results of all the tests contained within docstrings
+Executing this command will display the test results for all the docstrings
+contained within the module.

 Alternative: dockerized testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~